Enki013/Ryzentosh_MSI-B550-A-Pro_Ryzen-5600G/README.md

 - ✅ iServices
 - ✅ USB
 - ✅ Audio
-- ✅ Virtual machine(VirtualBox 6.1.26)
+- ✅ Virtualization (VirtualBox 6.1.26)

 ![About](About.png)